Last Updated on March 21, 2023 by Dee

 Have you tried to paint with coffee?

-Coffee.
-I simply used the instant coffee we have in the cupboard and it worked just fine.
-Many people use ground coffee beans which also works quite nicely.
-You can get darker values with ground coffee beans if you need.
+Coffee: I simply used the instant coffee in the cupboard, which worked fine.
+Many people use ground coffee beans, which also work quite nicely.
+You can get darker values with ground coffee beans if you need them.

-Paper.
-For this exercise, I used 200gsm watercolor paper.
+Paper: For this exercise, I used 200 gsm watercolor paper.
 This paper is thick enough to hold a lot of liquid and doesn’t bulk or warp.
-You must always choose a paper that will be thick enough and water become too water logged when painting.
+You must always choose a paper that will be thick enough, so that it doesn’t become waterlogged when painting.

-Brushes.
-I used a range of soft bristle nylon watercolor brushes.
-This kind of brush really helps you to move the water and coffee over the surface very gently.
+Brushes: I used a range of soft bristle nylon watercolor brushes.
+This kind of brush helps you to move the water and coffee over the surface very gently.
 You can get smooth lines and washes on the paper’s surface.
-Its good to use your larger brushes for larger areas in your painting and smaller brushes for the detailed areas.
+It’s good to use larger brushes for larger areas in your painting and smaller brushes for the detailed areas.

-Paper towel.
-Its always good to have a piece or two nearby so that you can dab your brush if you have too much liquid on it.
+Paper towel: It’s always good to have a piece or two nearby to dab your brush if you have too much liquid on it.
 You can also use a paper towel to mop up any accidental drips on your painting or if the paint bleeds too much into another space.

 [Related article: Gouache vs Acrylic Paint]